 However, I still wasn’t prepared for all the decisions and obstacles that came my way.
 In the future I plan to be more prepared, which in turn, can help my business become more successful and I’ll avoid making the same mistakes.

-Here are 6 vital questions to ask before becoming a freelancer.
+Here are 6 vital questions to ask before becoming a your own boss.

-Just because I’m a solopreneur and I’m my own boss, doesn’t mean I don’t have business related expenses and decisions like a regular business.
+Just because I’m a solopreneur and my own boss doesn’t mean I don’t have business related expenses and decisions like a regular business.

 Most likely, you’ll find yourself in the same position.
 Depending on what your freelance business is, you might want to file for a DBA (Doing Business As) with a Tax ID number, or become an LLC and register with the state.